WE will train you to be able to help an adult improve their reading skills.

 When does the next tutor training begin?

-Due to the current pandemic, tutor training classes are held via video conferencing on an individual basis.
-It will take approximately 15 hours of course work plus homework.
-The training is designed to introduce you to the various aspects of working with adult low-level readers and the skills needed to help them improve their reading ability.
+The next tutor training begins August 17th, 2021.
+It consists of 5 three hour sessions held every other week for a total of 15 hours of course work plus homework with each session.
+The training is designed to introduce you to the various aspects of working with adult low-level readers and give you the skills needed to help your student improve his/her reading ability.
 Each section focuses on a different aspect of and/or skill for helping adults learn to read better.

 What do you mean by "interactive classroom learning and guided self-study"?

-INTERACTIVE ZOOM CLASSROOM: Each training session is a hands-on class where tutor trainees not only learn about various aspects of working with adult low-level readers and the skills necessary but they participate in activities designed to stimulate and aid learning.
+CLASSROOM: Each 3 hour training session is a hands-on class where you as a tutor trainee will not only learn about various aspects of working with adult low-level readers and the skills necessary but will participate in activities designed to stimulate and aid learning.

-GUIDED SELF-STUDY: Tutor trainees also complete self-study assignments at home to prepare them for class discussions and to reinforce classroom instruction.
+GUIDED SELF-STUDY: You will also complete self-study assignments at home to prepare you for class discussions and to reinforce classroom instruction.
 These assignments are a combination of short reading-writing exercises and/or short online courses with the option for extended reading.

 Is there a fee for the basic training?